Metatron: The Messenger with the Eternal’s Name

 Posted by on Aug 11, 2024

 Metatron is identified as a Messenger (an angel) of the Eternal whose name is like the name of the Creator.
-This however raises theological questions and opens the door for heresy.
+Bearing the Name of the Eternal however raises theological questions and may open the door for heresy.
 In the Talmud, Sanhedrin 38b, Rav Idit responds to a certain heretic who attempted to challenge him on monotheism.
 For this reason, it is said there by Rav Nachman: “Any person, who knows how to respond to the heretics as effectively as Rav Idit should respond to them, but if he does not know, he should not respond to them”.

 It is not in the scope of this study to explore and delve into all views of the rabbis.
 Here, however, we will study a reference to this Messenger, Metatron, in the Book of Exodus.
 There (Exodus 23:20) the Eternal proposes to send a messenger who will guard and lead the people by the way to the Promised Land, warning them to obey him.
 The medieval commentary Daat Zkenim identifies this agent of the Eternal as Metatron.